 Fuel Cycle Information Exchange (FCIX)

-The NRC hosts an annual Fuel Cycle Information Exchange to discuss regulatory activities related to fuel cycle facilities.
+The NRC hosts Fuel Cycle Information Exchange to discuss regulatory activities related to fuel cycle facilities.
 There is no fee for the conference and the public is invited to attend.
-Information on the FCIX can be found on the tab “Public Meetings & Involvement", under "Conferences & Symposia".
+Information on the FCIX can be found on the tab "Public Meetings & Involvement", under "Conferences & Symposia".